adeveloperdiary/DeepLearning_MiniProjects/VGGNet/readme.md

 network using Xavier initialization.

 ## Dataset
-The VGG paper used ImageNet dataset , I will be another dataset named **Caltech256** which is very similar to Imagenet but consists of only 256 Categories and around 30K images.
+The VGG paper used ImageNet dataset , however this implementation used another dataset named **Caltech256**, which is very similar to Imagenet but consists of only 256 Categories and around 30K images.
 Any decent GPU should be able to train using this  dataset in much lesser time than ImageNet.